-- 1161 Funeral Service Ethics Studies the ethical considerations facing the funeral service profession both from a personal and a professional standpoint.
+- Funeral Service Ethics Studies the ethical considerations facing the funeral service profession both from a personal and a professional standpoint.
 Observes ethical standards as distinguished from legal standards in the business world for the funeral service professional.
 Emphasis is placed on developing and discussing ethical issues by the use of hypothetical examples representative of situations found in the business world.
 (S) - 2022 Restorative Art II Emphasizes the use of color and cosmetic theory as it applies to funeral service.
 Includes extensive laboratory skills in cosmetic application and wax reconstruction.
 Pre-requisite: FUS 1012.
-(S) - 2123 Embalming Emphasizes principles and techniques of embalming.
+(S) - Embalming II Emphasizes principles and techniques of embalming.
 Topics covered include linear and anatomical guides, case analysis, formulating chemical solutions, complete analysis of the circulatory system, an explanation of the equipment used in the embalming process, and methods of injection and drainage.
 Pre-requisite: FUS 1003.
 (S) - Pathology Studies basic pathology principles as applied to the funeral service profession.
 The course includes an understanding of the basic course of diseases and the effect these diseases may have upon the embalmer.
 (F) - 2171 Practicum I Offers practical training and experience while working in local mortuaries.
 Students must consult their advisor before enrolling in this course.
 Pre-requisites: FUS 1003 and FUS 1012.
-(D) - 2181 Practicum II Offers practical training and experience while working in local mortuaries.
+(D) - Practicum II Offers practical training and experience while working in local mortuaries.
 Students must consult their advisor before enrolling in this course.
 Pre-requisite: FUS 2171.
 (D) - Funeral Service Management and Merchandising Studies funeral service management and operational procedures as they relate to funeral service procedures, client families, staff personnel, community and professional associates.
-Explores funeral merchandising, which includes the types, construction and parts of funeral merchandise, how prices are determined and quoted, and how merchandise is mixed,

-- displayed, monitored, and evaluated.
+Explores funeral merchandising, which includes the types, construction and parts of funeral merchandise, how prices are determined and quoted, and how merchandise is mixed, displayed, monitored, and evaluated.
 Guest lectures and field trips are an integral part of this course.
+(S)

-(S) - Funeral Directing Serves as an orientation to the funeral service environment, including the duties, responsibilities, skills, and ethical obligations.
-Encompasses the study of the history of funeral service and procedures used in military, fraternal, and religious funerals in the United States.
-(F) - symptoms of grief in adults and children and the funeral director's role in grief counseling in conjunction with the psychological and sociological aspects of human emotions and religious customs and cultures as they pertain to the funeral, death, and final disposition.
+- 2242 Funeral Directing Serves as an orientation to the funeral service environment, including the duties, responsibilities, skills, and ethical obligations.
+Practices the study of the history of funeral service and procedures used in military, fraternal, and religious funerals in the United States.
+(F) - 2253 Funeral Service Psychology and Counseling Studies the natural grieving process in adults and children, adjustment mechanisms, bereavement, and the role of the funeral director in counseling the bereaved.
 General Psychology will not be allowed as substitution for FUS 2253.
 (D) - 2262 Comprehensive Review Reviews the entire curriculum for graduating sophomores culminating with an exam designed to prepare students for the national board and various state board examinations.
 Must be taken in the last semester of the sophomore year.
 (D)